 Streaming services are available only when a data connection is available (for example, Wi-Fi or Premium Connectivity).
 Premium Connectivity currently is available as a monthly subscription of $9.99 plus applicable tax or as an annual subscription of $99 plus applicable tax and can be purchased at any time from your vehicle touchscreen or the Tesla app.
 Orders of Model S, Model X, Model Y and Model 3 will receive a Premium Connectivity trial at delivery.

 Tesla released a new software update (2022.16.0.2) on May 25, 2022, allowing drivers to have multiple Spotify accounts linked to one vehicle, and they will automatically shift between them based on the driver profile selected.
-This is a good news for owners sharing a Tesla with multiple driver profiles.
-Before this feature, it required users to login in and out of their respective accounts if they wanted to view their own playlists, song likes, and suggested content.
+This is good news for owners sharing a Tesla with multiple driver profiles.
+Before this feature, it required users to log in and out of their respective accounts if they wanted to view their own playlists, song likes, and suggested content.

 But first, make sure your automobile is running the newest 10.0 version.
 If you connect to Wi-Fi, the update should take care of itself.
 To listen to the tracks, you’ll need a Spotify Premium account.
 Now take the following steps: